watertap-org/watertap/docs/how_to_guides/how_to_use_watertap_costing.rst

 This guide shows you how to add the WaterTAP costing package, add unit model costing, create a custom costing model, and access costing results.
 Additional details on the WaterTAP costing package, including equations and default parameter values, can be found in the :ref:`official documentation<WaterTAPCostingBlockData>`.

-..
-Note that this guide will use the primary costing package :ref:`the primary costing package<watertap_costing>` but identical steps could be taken with :ref:`the detailed costing package<watertap_costing_detailed>`.

 How To
 ------